Charleston (dance)

 The Charleston is a dance named after the harbor city of Charleston, South Carolina.
 The rhythm was popularized in mainstream dance music in the United States by a 1923 tune called "The Charleston" by composer/pianist James P. Johnson, which originated in the Broadway show Runnin' Wild and became one of the most popular hits of the decade.
-Runnin' Wild ran from 28 October 1923, through 28 June 1924.
-The peak year for the Charleston as a dance by the public was mid-1926 to 1927.
+Runnin' Wild ran from 28 October 1923 through 28 June 1924.
+The Charleston dance's peak popularity occurred from mid-1926 to 1927.

 Origins

 While the dance probably came from the "star" or challenge dances that were all part of the African-American dance called Juba, the particular sequence of steps which appeared in Runnin' Wild were probably newly devised for popular appeal.
 "At first, the step started off with a simple twisting of the feet, to rhythm in a lazy sort of way.
-[This could well be the Jay-Bird.]
 When the dance hit Harlem, a new version was added.
 It became a fast kicking step, kicking the feet, both forward and backward and later done with a tap."
 Further changes were undoubtedly made before the dance was put on stage.
-In the words of Harold Courlander, while the Charleston had some characteristics of traditional Black American dance, it "was a synthetic creation, a newly-devised conglomerate tailored for widespread popular appeal."
-Although the step known as "Jay-Bird", and other specific movement sequences are of Afro-American origin, no record of the Charleston being performed on the plantation has been discovered.
+In the words of Harold Courlander, while the Charleston had some characteristics of traditional Black American dance, it "was a synthetic creation, a newly devised conglomerate tailored for widespread popular appeal."
+Although the step known as "Jay-Bird" and other specific movement sequences are of Afro-American origin, no record of the Charleston dance being performed as such on the plantation has been discovered.

-Although it achieved popularity when the song "Charleston", sung by Elisabeth Welch, was added in the production Runnin' Wild, the dance itself was first introduced in Irving C. Miller's Liza in the spring of 1923.

-Willie "The Lion" Smith noted that the dance was known well before that; in particular, he mentions the version done by Russell Brown under the name "Geechie dance".
+Although it achieved popularity when the song "Charleston", sung by Elisabeth Welch, was added to the production Runnin' Wild, the dance itself had first been introduced in Irving C. Miller's Liza in the spring of 1923.
+Although the name was new, Willie "The Lion" Smith noted that the dance was known well before that; in particular, he mentions the version done by Russell Brown under the name "Geechie dance".
+The Charleston composer James P. Johnson said that he had seen it danced as early as 1913 in New York City in the San Juan Hill neighborhood, at the Jungles Casino.